Necdet Uğur: Early life and education

-He was born in 1923 in Mecitözü ilçe (district) of Çorum Province.
+He was born in 1923 in Mecitözü in Çorum Province.
 In 1944 he graduated from the Faculty of Political Science, of Ankara University.
-He served as chief security director of several Turkish Provinces including İstanbul and İzmir.
-Before the 1963 Turkish local elections he was appointed as the İstanbul mayor to serve up to the election date.
+He served as chief security director of several Turkish Provinces including Istanbul and İzmir.
+Before the 1963 Turkish local elections he was appointed as the Istanbul mayor to serve up to the election date.
 However he did not run for the office in the elections.